IgniteUI/help-topics/topics/02_Controls/igEditors/08_igTimePicker/02_igTimePicker_Accessibility_Compliance.md

 - The `igTimePicker` is decorated with a <b>combobox</b> role.

-- The `igTimePicker` is decorated with a <b>aria-label</b> attribute with the corresponding value depending on the locale.
+- The `igTimePicker` is decorated with an <b>aria-label</b> attribute with the corresponding value depending on the locale.
 The default value is 'Time Picker'.

 - In case button is rendered
     - Every rendered button is decorated with <b>button</b> role